 The Trilogy Restaurant is a very interesting concept.
 3 different menus and 3 different chefs compose the experience.
-The Trilogy menus are modern Thai, classic Tuscan and contemporary European cuisine designed by three accomplished chefs, and prepared in a beautiful theatre style kitchen.
+The Trilogy menus are modern Thai, classic Tuscan, and contemporary European cuisine designed by three accomplished chefs, and prepared in a beautiful theatre-style kitchen.
 Guests have the option to dine at the poolside terrace or in air-conditioned comfort.
-Trilogy opens daily for three meal services, including a sumptuous International Buffet Breakfast.
+The trilogy opens daily for three meal services, including a sumptuous International Buffet Breakfast.

 The complimentary breakfast spread had all the fixings and is open until 11:00 AM.
-There was an omelette station, heaps of bacon, awesome Thai noodles, mushrooms, potatoes, American cereals, pastries, fruit, fruit juices, cheeses, meats and fish.
+There was an omelet station, heaps of bacon, awesome Thai noodles, mushrooms, potatoes, American cereals, pastries, fruit, fruit juices, cheeses, meats, and fish.

 The Mango sticky rice was also the best version I have had in Thailand.
-The balance of cream, proper amount of mango and fresh rice made this quickly devoured even though I was already quite full.
+The balance of the cream, proper amount of mango, and fresh rice made this quickly devoured even though I was already quite full.